-^{}The Fund first invested in the LGIM Future World funds in October 2020 and so 5-year performance is not currently available.
+^{}The Fund first invested in the LGIM Future World funds in October 2020 and so 5 year performance is not currently available.

-^{}The Fund first invested in the Insight MBAM funds on 8 July 2022 and the Insight Index-Linked Gilt Funds on 16 January 2023 and so long-term performance is not currently available.
+^{}The Fund first invested in the Insight MBAM funds on 8 July 2022, in the Insight Leveraged Gilt portfolio and Liquidity Plus Fund on 18 January 2024 and in the Insight ABS funds on 21 March 2024 and so long-term performance is not currently available.